The Italian Riviera in a Campervan

 San Remo To Genoa

 To be honest, we weren’t too sure what to expect from this part of Italy.
-However, a brief peek at the first couple of resorts around Ventimiglia, a few years ago left us slightly less than impressed.
+This was mainly thanks to a brief peek at a couple of resorts around Ventimiglia a few years ago, which left us slightly unimpressed.

 The Coastal Route – The Italian Riviera in a Campervan

-This trip began by driving along the coastal road through Ventimiglia.
-The alternative route, is the rather boring A10 motorway that runs inland.
-Something we wanted to avoid.
+This trip began along the coastal road at Ventimiglia.
+The alternative route, is the rather boring A10 motorway inland and something we wanted to avoid.

-As many of you will know.
-Driving in a Motorhome has been a big part of our lives for decades which is a good job because we needed every ounce of experience here!
-Although Nigel is an excellent driver and loves a challenge, although, these Italian roads are another level!
+Motorhome driving has been a big part of our lives for decades which is a good job because we needed every ounce of experience here!
+Although Nigel is an excellent driver and loves a challenge, these Italian roads are another level.

 The driving here is chaotic and crazy.
 Roads are narrow and traffic is manic, coming at you from all directions.
 Scooters are the Italians best friend and these are everywhere, cutting across to overtake or undertake constantly.
-There seems to be no adhering to the high way code, certainly, it’s every person for themselves!
+There seems to be no adhering to the highway code, basically it’s everyone for themselves.

-Thankfully, we survived the first few miles.
-Having broken out into a very deep sweat by the time we reached San Remo.
-We knew this was going to be an interesting trip – maybe for all the wrong reasons!
+Thankfully, we survived the first few miles, having broken out into a deep sweat by the time we reached San Remo.

 San Remo – The Italian Riviera in a Campervan

-San Remo is a reminder of how seaside resorts need to keep up with the competition – in order to stay in the game.
-Once, the Monte Carlo of Italy and home to the jet set, it’s now the poor relation.
+San Remo is a reminder of why seaside resorts need to keep up with the competition.
+This was once the Monte Carlo of Italy, home to the jet set but now very much it’s poor relation.

-The first thing we noticed was the litter everywhere!
-Not a great first impression, although council worker’s did keep appearing to empty the bins.
+The first thing we noticed was the litter everywhere.
+This isn’t a great first impression, although council worker’s did keep appearing to empty the bins.

-In addition to normal litter there was a lot of toilet paper and excrement, which seemed to be the human kind.
-To put it mildly, it was blinking horrible and unfortunately it wasn’t confined to the motorhome area.
+On top of all the normal litter, there was an awful lot of toilet paper and excrement, which seemed to be the human kind.
+To put it mildly, it was blinking horrible and unfortunately it wasn’t just confined to the motorhome area.

-On the positive side, there’s an excellent cycle path that follows the old railway line to Imperia, further along the coast.
-Exploring on bike seemed the best option for us.
-Off we peddled, soon reaching the centre of San Remo along with a pretty harbour front and promenade.
+On the positive side, there’s an excellent cycle path that follows the old railway line to Imperia, direct from the Sosta.
+Exploring by bike seemed the best option, so off we peddled, soon reaching the centre of San Remo with its pretty harbour and promenade.

-Having enjoyed the sea front views and bustling Summer atmosphere we parked up the bikes and walked into the old town to soak up the atmosphere.
+Having enjoyed coastal views en-route, we thought we’d park up the bikes and walk into the old town to soak up the atmosphere.

-We were actually rather surprised at the old town.
-It was rather quite nice, with a really busy atmosphere and plenty of ornate architecture.
+Now, we were actually rather surprised at the old town.
+It was really quite nice, with a busy centre and plenty of ornate architecture.

-The Casino stands above the waterfront and is a reminder of the Monte Carlo connections.
-There’s a decorative 19th Century Russian Orthodox Church, built by rich Russian exiles who also built some fine villas around the town.
+There’s a casino which stands above the waterfront and brings a reminder of the Monte Carlo connection.
+Another beautiful building is the decorative 19th Century Russian Orthodox Church.
+This was built by rich Russian exiles who also built fine villas around the town.

 Imperia – The Italian Riviera in a Campervan

-Imperia is a fascinating looking town, divided into two by a River of the same name.
-Towering above the sea on a raised headland, unforturnately, we failed to park the campervan, it was just so manic.
+Imperia is a fascinating looking town, divided in two by a River of the same name and situated above the sea on a raised headland.
+Unfortunately, we failed to park the campervan, it was just so manic.

-Instead, we joined the weekend and market day traffic jams which lead into the second half of Imperia town, named Oneglia.
+Instead, we joined the traffic jams which lead us into the second half of Imperia town and a place named Oneglia.

 Albenga – The Italian Riviera in a Campervan

 The coast really started to improve for us around Albenga.
 With no sign of the litter and excrement that had been following us around before here.
 By now, we were beginning to enjoy the trip a bit more.

-Albenga is an ancient walled town with Roman origins.
+Then came Albenga itself, an ancient walled town with Roman origins.
 Originally, the town was next to the sea, but it’s now somewhat inland in comparison and looked like an interesting find.

-Fortunately, a small underpass lead to a beautiful promenade and the lovely beaches.
-We chose to have a beach afternoon, first though it was time to buy some freshly baked Foccata at the local bakery.
-The food in Italy is amazing!
+Fortunately, a small underpass opposite the Sosta lead to a beautiful promenade and lovely beaches.
+So, we chose to have a beach afternoon, but first it was time to buy some freshly baked Foccata from the local bakery.

 Another wonderful historic town is Finale Ligure.
 A really practical sea front Sosta provided ideal parking for us.
 Situated alongside a breakwater, we soon swam from the rocks in the fabulous clear blue sea.

 Once the sun set, the air cooled enough for us to walk the 10 minutes into town.
-A tree-lined promenade stretches for a mile or so, whilst the old town beyond remains a hub of activity.
+Here, a tree-lined promenade stretches for a mile or so, whilst the old town beyond remains a hub of activity.

-The coast here begins to get really pretty.
-The litter problems were long gone as we’d progressed further East.
+The coast now began to get really pretty and those litter problems were long gone.
 We began to feel that we could stay a little longer in some of the resorts, a good sign of things to come.

 Noli is a delight, with a lovely waterfront leading to the old town, through a series of covered arches.
 It’s smaller than some of the other towns, so has an intimate feel although equally as beautiful.